ecyates/module-10-lesson-6-assignment/README.md

 # Module 10 - Lesson 6 - Async JavaScript and API Interaction
 Author: Elizabeth Yates

+In this repository, I completed the following assignment.

 ## 1. Exploring Asynchronous JavaScript

+**Author's Note**: I used my 5-year-old son, Dante for inspiration, naming the the page "Dante's Favorite Superheroes".
+So as not to overwhelm the site, I chose to only feature Dante's favorite superheroes, utilizing a superheroes api that includes all superheroes, not just Marvel's: https://superheroapi.com/ids.html.

+The site generate cards for each superhero that you can click on and it will give all the details for the superhero.
+At the bottom of the page, it provides a button to return.

+For ease, I'm using the Bootstrap framework for styling.

 **Objective**: The objective of this assignment is to familiarize students with asynchronous JavaScript concepts using promises and the Fetch API, and demonstrate their practical application in interacting with external APIs.